EmmanuelSnr1/Robotics-and-AS/README.md

 # Robotics-and-AS
-Robotics and Asynchronous Systems Course.
+- Robotics and Asynchronous Systems Course.
+TODO
-Create documentation for justification
+- Create documentation for justification.
+- Upload correct version to github.
+- Make the submissoin.